-- 1. Infertility is defined as either: - a.
-The presence of a demonstrated medical condition recognized by a licensed physician or surgeon as a cause of infertility; or - b.
-The inability to conceive a pregnancy or to carry a pregnancy to a live birth after a year or more of regular sexual relations without contraception; - 2.
+- 1. Infertility is defined as: - a.
+A person's inability to conceive a pregnancy or carry a pregnancy to live birth either as an individual or with their partner; or - b.
+A licensed physician's determination of infertility, based on a patient's medical, sexual and reproductive history, age, physical findings, diagnostic testing, or any combination of those factors. - 2.
 Basic Infertility Services are the reasonable and necessary services associated with the diagnosis and treatment as disclosed in this document, unless the UnitedHealthcare Medical Director or designee determines that: - a.
 Continued treatment has no reasonable chance of producing a viable pregnancy; or - b.
 Advanced Reproductive Therapy services are necessary, which are excluded under this supplemental benefit. - c.
 The Member has received the lifetime benefit maximum of six artificial insemination procedures, cumulatively, under one or more UnitedHealthcare Health Plans, has occurred. - 3.
 Gamete Intrafallopian Transfer (GIFT).
 An infertility treatment that involves obtaining eggs (through medical and surgical procedures) and sperm, loading the eggs and sperm into a catheter, then emptying the contents of the catheter into the fallopian tube.
 The intent of this procedure is to have fertilization occur in the fallopian tubes.